SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A constant declaration defines an immutable binding between the *constant name* and the value of the initializer *expression*;
-after the value of a constant is set, it cannot be changed.
+after the value of a constant is set, it can't be changed.
 That said, if a constant is initialized with a class object, the object itself can change, but the binding between the constant name and the object it refers to can't.